sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 ## Managing Services with SQL
 Duration: 5

 There are a number of useful functions we should explore with respect to controlling the service itself from SQL.
-More information on SQL commands can be found at [Snowpark Container Services: Working with Services](https://docs.snowflake.com/en/LIMITEDACCESS/snowpark-containers/working-with-services)
+More information on SQL commands can be found at [Snowpark Container Services SQL Commands](https://docs.snowflake.com/en/sql-reference/commands-snowpark-container-services#service) and [Snowpark Container Services System Functions](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#what-s-next)

 1. Get the status of your container using CALL $SYSTEM: